 I've worked professionally as an engineer, as a lawyer, and as an executive.
 But what really makes me tick is taking things apart and putting them back together in new and creative ways.
 Programs, laws, businesses, patents, communities - they are all just different types of puzzles.

-Professionally, I specialize in the intersection of technology and law, and was in 2012 named one of "America's Top 12 Techiest Attorneys" by the American Bar Association Journal.
+Professionally, I specialize in the intersection of technology and law.
+I have been named one of "America's Top 12 Techiest Attorneys" by the American Bar Association Journal and one of the world's top IP strategists by Intellectual Asset Management magazine.
 I speak on everything from community dynamics to graph theory, and have testified in Congressional proceedings as an expert on both copyright and encryption policy.

 I still have fun working with code.
 For the past several years, I've been using natural language processing and graph theory to digest and map the U.S. Patent Database.
 My favorite language is Python.

 Process Mechanics is where I share some of the thoughts that I find myself explaining over and over again.
 The name comes from my continued effort to automate things around me.

 This blog is made using Ghost, using a forked and customized version of the mnml theme.

 I am a lawyer, but I'm not your lawyer, and nothing on this blog is legal advice.
 This is also all my own opinions and nothing said here should be considered an official policy statement by Dykema, or any other client, past or future.